AmrSaber/Movies/README.md

 This is a `node.js` application (server) dedicated to movies-related automation.
 Currently it consists of one module but it is planned to have another one; modules are explained below.

-The project is currently deployed [Here](http://saber-movies.herokuapp.com), you can use public (open) endpoints to subscribe/unsubscribe to any module.

-Simple front end for the application will be available soon.

 ## Application's Modules
 This section describes the technical internals of each module.